 College: Azusa Pacific University

-Kirk Nieuwenhuis, outfielder for the Milwaukee Brewers, was drafted by the New York Mets in 2008.
+Kirk Nieuwenhuis, outfielder, was drafted by the New York Mets in 2008.
 He played in the Mets' minor league system from 2008 through most of 2010.
 He first joined the Mets for 53 games in 2011.
 His playing time that year was shortened due to a shoulder injury.